clone45/voxglitch/README.md

 ![Repeater](/docs/images/repeater-front-panel-1230224.png)
 =======
 Repeater is a stuttering sample player.
-It sounds like if your CD player started skipping.
+It sounds like a skipping CD player.

 ### Inputs